Why do honeybees need help?

 Once the sculpture is installed will it need much care?

 Beekeepers must attend their domestic hives regularly for many good reasons.
-Since HAVEN is intended for public installation, an important design challenge was to create a beehive which will require less maintenance than the average hive.
+Since HAVEN is intended for public installation, an important design challenge was to create a beehive that will require less maintenance than the average hive.
 HAVEN’s goal is to provide habitat for wild honeybees (not harvest their honey) therefore there will be no colony maintenance required.

-The conditions which would require attention be given to the colony are: colony death or the presence of disease.
+The conditions which would require attention be given to the colony are colony death or the presence of disease.
 Either scenario has an easy fix with this hive.
-In the case of colony death, the hive can either be manually repopulated or no action taken and over time a new swarm will find the home inviting and move in.
+In the case of colony death, the hive can either be manually repopulated or no action is taken and over time a new swarm will find the home inviting and move in.
 Should American Foul Brood disease appear in the hive, the few wood components on the interior can be destroyed and easily replaced and the Corian can be sterilized using almost any method available from steam to chemicals without leaving toxic residue behind.
-This allows most of the hive to be preserved unlike conventional wood hives which must be completely destroyed by fire.
+This allows most of the hive to be preserved, unlike conventional wood hives which must be completely destroyed by fire.